 With regard to the differences between the two categories of producer, it has been observed that non-manufacturers have levers that are more difficult to activate, as they involve working mainly with the upstream value chain.
-This helps to explain why there are fewer globally high-level engagement plans compared to manufacturer producers.
+This helps to explain why there are fewer high-engagement plans compared to manufacturer producers.